yandex/yatagan/README.md

 Yatagan uses a separate binary-incompatible set of annotations and helpers to give it a degree of freedom to extend and enhance the API.

+For gradual migrations, enable experimental Dagger compatibility mode via `yatagan.experimental.enableDaggerCompatibility=true`.

 Yet for the majority of cases, as documented in the [api reference][REF], annotations and classes differ only in package names, which makes migration from Dagger to Yatagan somewhat trivial.

-The general idea of steps one needs to take to migrate from Yatagan to Dagger:
+The general idea of steps one needs to take to migrate from Dagger to Yatagan:

 1. Replace `import dagger\.multibindings\.` -> `import com.yandex.yatagan.`
 2. Replace `import dagger\.assisted\.` -> `import com.yandex.yatagan.`